konkrer/Reddit-Web-Fix/README.md

 - Spacebar or left/right arrow pause/unpause auto-scroll.
 - Moving mouse pointer to click origin (if applicable) or setting auto-scroll level to zero by arrow keys or scroll wheel stops the auto-scroll.
 - Different number of levels of auto-scroll are available on different pages.
 Feed pages have 3 levels available while others have 8 levels available.

+#### Navigation Bonus:
+- When auto-scroll feature is enabled but no auto-scroll mode is activated - double clicking left or right arrow keys navigates backwards and forwards in the browser history!

 ## Files of interest